konapun/atom-theme-manager/README.md

 # Theme Manager

-Save syntax and UI theme combinations (along with individual configurations for the UI theme!).
+Save syntax and UI theme combinations (along with individual configurations for the syntax and UI theme!).
 This will also sync themes in collaboration with [sync-settings](https://atom.io/packages/sync-settings).

 ![Theme Manager in action](https://cloud.githubusercontent.com/assets/498643/18898317/8474a2ba-84f6-11e6-8dd2-7beb48f83988.gif)